georgelivas/8queens/README.md

 The solution I used has 3 steps:

 1. generate all (92) possible solutions.
-2. receive input from user i.e. E4.
+2. receive input from user, i.e. E4.
 3. provide all solutions with a queen at cell E4.

 ---